oneapi-src/oneDNN/doc/advanced/primitive_cache.md

 overhead, especially when an application or a framework creates primitives for every instance of inference or iteration of training process.

-Each engine has independent primitive cache.
-Since the engine and its primitive cache have the same lifetime a user should reuse the engine to benefit from the primitive cache.
+The primitive cache is global hence a user doesn't have to maintain any persistent oneDNN resources to benefit from the primitive cache.

 ## Memory consumption
-Since the primitive cache has limited capacity, it uses LRU (Least Recently Used) replacement policy to evict excess primitives.
+Since the primitive cache has limited capacity, it uses a replacement policy to evict excess primitives.
+The capacity indicates the maximum number of primitives it can hold at a time and it can be adjusted with an API or an environment variable `DNNL_PRIMITIVE_CACHE_CAPACITY`.
-The capacity indicates the maximum number of primitives it can hold at a time and it can be adjusted with an environment variable `DNNL_PRIMITIVE_CACHE_CAPACITY`.
-The default capacity is 200.
-If the capacity is 0 then the primitve cache is disabled.
+If the capacity is set to 0 then the primitve cache is disabled.

-## API
-Primitive cache is an experimental feature.
-No API to control its behavior is provided.
+The API takes precedence over the environment variable.

 ## Primitive cache profiling
 Information about primitive cache hits and misses can be used for debug